-When you are looking for providers that do the lead generation for you, you might come across the software solution called “Offrs”.
+When looking for providers that do the real estate lead generation for you, you might come across the software solution called “Offrs.”

-Offrs will likely give you a positive marketing return on investment provided you take advantage of all the different features they include in the different apps you can install in the dashboard.
+Offrs will likely give you a positive marketing return on investment, provided you take advantage of all the different features they include in the apps you can install in the dashboard.

 This article will review Offrs with a stronger focus on marketing performance.

-You will learn what it is, about the costs, the pros and cons, alternatives, and get a walkthrough of the different features.
+You will learn what it is, the costs, the pros and cons, and alternatives, and get a walkthrough of the different features.

 So, please keep reading.